Roshik-hub/a1-books-Roshik-hub/README.md

 `books_backup.csv` is the same data, but not to be used... it is here as a backup to copy the data from if you need it again.

+# Overview

+Books to Read is a simple command-line Python program designed to help users keep track of books they want to read.
+It allows users to:
+Load a list of books from a CSV file
+Display all books with an indicator for unread books Add new books to the list with validated input
+Mark books as completed once read
+Save changes back to the CSV file on exit

+# Features

+Load and Save: Reads books from a CSV file and saves updates on exit.
+Display Books: Lists all books with unread books marked with an asterisk (*).
+Add Book: Prompts for book title, author, and number of pages with input validation.
+Complete Book: Allows marking unread books as completed.
+Input Validation: Ensures pages are positive integers and inputs are non-empty.
+User-friendly Menu: Simple menu for navigating the options.

+# Reflections
 1. How long did the entire project (assignment 1) take you?

 The entire project took me 2 to 3 days.